-(131) BY 2040, PLANNING SYSTEMS ARE EFFICIENT, INTEROPERABLE AND COMMUNICATE SMOOTHLY ACROSS SYSTEMS ON RELEVANT DEVELOPMENTS, OBSERVATIONS, MEASURES AND OBJECTIVES.
+(130) BY 2040, PLANNING SYSTEMS ARE EFFICIENT, INTEROPERABLE AND COMMUNICATE SMOOTHLY ACROSS SYSTEMS ON RELEVANT DEVELOPMENTS, OBSERVATIONS, MEASURES AND OBJECTIVES.

-- (132) (Land & Sea) At land and sea various spatial planning systems, climate resilience policies and tools, and data platforms exist.
+- (131) (Land & Sea) At land and sea various spatial planning systems, climate resilience policies and tools, and data platforms exist.
 Besides spatial/terrestrial (land-use planning) and maritime spatial planning, there is e.g., also the integrated coastal zone management and other relevant tools.
 By 2040, all of them are communicating smoothly with each other to ensure a proper management, territorial monitoring, climate resilience and planning.
-This involves e.g., also digital solutions and interoperability to exchange on analytical information, objectives and measures and have a better understanding of potential conflicts and synergies among various uses and interests, increasing overall resilience and security of the Region. - (133) (Sector plans) To the degree possible the smooth communication, digital solutions and interoperability do also involve other sector policies which are relevant for putting the long-term perspective into practice.
-Among these are e.g., transport, digitalisation, energy, rural development, fisheries.
-Digitalisation of spatial and maritime planning is important for smooth processes. - (134) (Macroregional) Thriving for putting a shared vision for the entire Baltic Sea Region in practice, the communication across land-use and maritime spatial planning also needs to stretch across all countries.
+This involves e.g., also digital solutions and interoperability to exchange on analytical information, objectives and measures and have a better understanding of potential conflicts and synergies among various uses and interests, increasing overall resilience and security of the Region. - (132) (Sector plans) To the possible extent the smooth communication, digital solutions and interoperability do also involve sector policies which are relevant for putting the long-term perspective into practice.
+Among these are e.g., transport, digitalisation, energy, rural development, fisheries, education.
+Digitalisation of spatial and maritime planning and also using territorial and environmental impact assessments are crucial for implementing the vision and bringing territoriality to sectors.
+By developing a better understanding of the policies' effects on territories, better policies are being designed which are place sensitive and address more precisely the needs of the citizens. - (133) (Macroregional) Thriving for putting a shared vision for the entire Baltic Sea Region in practice, the communication across land-use and maritime spatial planning also needs to stretch across all countries.
 By 2040, building on the experience and work of the EU INSPIRE Directive and the Basemaps maps service and taking them a step further, digital platforms allow to easily obtain information on the relevant planning processes, documents and instruments from all countries.
 A shared Baltic Sea Region digital platform allows for multilingual information on analysis, objectives and measures from the various plans.
 In most cases it even highlights possible fields of synergies and conflicts including relevant contact details on whom to address in the other countries to discuss these.
 By 2040 a joint Baltic Sea Region platform functions as a connected puzzle of the different individual spatial and maritime plans brought together.